danieldong51/nuggets-game/IMPLEMENTATION.md

 ## Grid
 The `grid` module is used to update the user interface for all clients each time a client sends a message.

-### Data structure
+### Data structures

-Position
+#### position
 ```c
 typedef struct position position_t;
 ```
-Gives (x, y) coordinate position

-Pile
+Contains
+* x coordinate
+* y coordiante

+#### pile
 ```c
 typedef struct pile pile_t;
 ```
+Contains
-Gives coordinate of gold pile and the amount of gold in that pile
+* position of gold pile
+* amount of gold in that pile

-PlayerAndPosition
+#### playerAndPosition
 ```c
 typedef struct playerAndPosition playerAndPosition_t;
 ```
+Contains
-Contains position of the player and the players name
+* position of the player

-Grid
+* amount of gold in that pile

+#### grid
 ```c
 typedef struct grid grid_t;
 ```
-Contents 2D string array representing the map, list of piles representing the gold piles within the map, and list of positions representing the positions of the players
+This structure contains majority of data and variables necessary for nuggets gamplay.
+Contains
+* array of strings, with each array respresenting a row of a map
+* array of playerAndPosition structures
+* array of pile structures
+* number of columns in the map
+* number of rows in the map

 ### Definition of function prototypes